 One area of concern for fleet maintenance is with hybrid vehicles.

-“Hybrid maintenance repairs are an issue as many large non-dealership groups are unwilling to provide nontire related repairs because of the training and safety concerns over the high-voltage electrical propulsion system,” said Lange.
+“Hybrid maintenance repairs are an issue as many large non-dealership groups are unwilling to provide non-tire related repairs because of the training and safety concerns over the batteries,” said Lange.

 “Green” vehicles are more expensive to operate than conventional gasoline- or diesel-powered vehicles.